tencent cloud

 Magic Number

-In the SPP Protocol format, Magic Number is 16 bits with a fixed value of 0x56EC, mainly used to identify the SPP Protocol.
-It also defines that the SPP protocol header is a fixed length of 38 bytes.
+In the SPP format, Magic Number is 16 bits long with a fixed value of 0x56EC.
+It is mainly used to identify the SPP and also specify the fixed length of SPP header to be 38 bytes.

 Client Address

-The client's request IP address is 128 bits long.
-If initiated by an IPV4 client, the value represents IPV4; if initiated by an IPV6 client, the value represents IPV6.
+IP address of the client initiating a request, which is 128 bits long.
+If the request is initiated by an IPV4 client, the value indicates IPV4; if initiated by an IPV6 client, the value indicates IPV6.

 Proxy Address

-The proxy server's IP address is 128 bits long and can be parsed in the same way as the Client Address.
+IP address of the proxy server, which is 128 bits long and can be parsed in the same way as the Client Address.

 Client Port

-The port for the client to send UDP packets is 16 bits long.
+Port for the client to send UDP packets, which is 16 bits long.

 Proxy Port

-Payload, the data following the header in the data packet.
+Actual data following the header in a packet.

 Contact Us